KevinHock/KevinHock.github.io/_posts/2023-11-26-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 There are many ways to make resources public in AWS. [github.com/SummitRoute/aws_exposable_resources](https://github.com/SummitRoute/aws_exposable_resources#aws-exposable-resources) was created specifically to maintain a list of all AWS resources that can be publicly exposed and how.
 Here, we will focus on network access.

-Preventing public network access to AWS resources is vital because without network access – all an attacker can leverage is the AWS API – making this arguably the highest ROI attack surface reduction you can make.
+Preventing public network access to AWS resources is essential because without network access – all an attacker can leverage is the AWS API – making this arguably the highest ROI attack surface reduction you can make.

 This first post discusses resources exclusively in a VPC (EC2 instances, ELBs, RDS databases, etc.).